Epoxy Resins

 Super-hard epoxy resins provide superior surface hardness and excellent chemical resistance, making them useful for repairing fume hoods, ducts, floors, and other areas that are prone to acid, corrosion, or gasoline.

-Marine-grade epoxies are some of the safest adhesives available.
+Marine-grade epoxies are formulated to resist saltwater and other hazards of the sea.
+They are some of the safest adhesives available.

 Other types include waterproof epoxies, polymer coatings, multipurpose sealants, and glass-like coatings with UV inhibitors to reduce yellowing of epoxies.